Experiences & Case Studies - Safe and Sound Protocol

 • Increasing fatigue after the first sessions

-• Severe, deep pain between the shoulder blades - in a place that appeared to be directly linked to a traumatic memory from her childhood
+• Intense, deep pain between her shoulder blades—in a spot that turned out to be directly linked to a traumatic memory from her childhood

 It was explained through William Bolle that physical sensations can be part of the integration process and that delayed reactions are normal.
 On advice, Sofie took the pace back.
 She canceled self-imposed obligations and took conscious rest for the first time in her life.

-Focus on developmental trauma: Physical sensations and emerging trauma material are an expected part of the integration process with this type of client.
-The counselor adjusted the schedule and maintained intensive contact during this phase.
+Focus on developmental trauma: Physical sensations and the resurfacing of traumatic memories are an expected part of the integration process for this type of client.
+The therapist adjusted the treatment plan and maintained close contact throughout this phase.

-“I always thought my problems were psychological, but realizing that it really is literally in my body is an eye opener for me.
-I also realize now that I really need to take time and rest to heal and that I really deserve that.”
+“I always thought my problems were psychological, but realizing that they’re literally inside my body has been an eye-opener for me.
+I now realize that I really need to take time and rest to heal, and that I truly deserve that.”

 Phase 3: Consolidation & Balance